-If your org has Field Audit Trail enabled, previously archived data isn't encrypted when you turn on Platform Encryption.
-For example, your org uses Field Audit Trail to define a data history retention policy for an account field, such as the phone number field.
+If your organization has Field Audit Trail enabled, previously archived data isn't encrypted when you turn on Platform Encryption.
+For example, your organization uses Field Audit Trail to define a data history retention policy for an account field, such as the phone number field.
 After enabling Platform Encryption, you turn on encryption for that field, and phone number data in the account is encrypted.
-New phone number records are encrypted as they are created.
-Previous updates to the phone number field that are stored in the Account History related list are also encrypted.
-However, phone number history data that is already archived in the FieldHistoryArchive object is stored without encryption.
-If your org needs to encrypt previously archived data, contact Salesforce.
+New phone number records are encrypted as they are created, and previous updates to the phone number field that are stored in the Account History related list are also encrypted.
+However, phone number history data that is already archived in the FieldHistoryArchive object continues to be stored without encryption.
+If your organization needs to encrypt previously archived data, contact Salesforce.